 FERPA Overview for Students

 The Family Educational Rights and Privacy Act (FERPA) of 1974, as amended, governs the access and privacy of student educational records.
 At the University of Hawai’i at Mānoa, FERPA rights enable students to control the disclosure of their information under certain conditions.
+Upon enrollment, FERPA rights belong to the student.
+Students are encouraged to understand their rights and responsibilities under FERPA, as outlined on this page.
 These rights include:

 • Consent Required: The university may disclose educational records or personally identifiable information only with the student’s written consent, except under specific exceptions permitted by FERPA.